rebelsky/sams-assorted-musings-reflections/_forthcoming.md

 The next weekly log
 -------------------

-* Further experience using it as a to-do list.
-* How do I log a musing that's also something that I'm writing for class?
-  In the end, I decided that the part that I needed to write anyway counted for class, and the extra "cruft" counted for musing.
-  (Refers to `csc322-ethics-assignment`).
-* Missed: Three interesting talks on Monday (conflicts for all three).
-  Simpson's class.
-Georgiana's class.
-Scholar's Convocation (Didn't even know it was happening because no one bothered to put a sign on our floor.)
-* Attended: High school concert.
-Jazz band concert.
-Singers (again).
-  STaLG.
-Beer with Council.
-Extra meetings, some of which made me angry, some of which made me happy.
-* Realized: Although I won't do a weekly log analysis during spring break, it may be useful to go back and see how much time I spent on each of the activities I had [planned for springb reak](planning-spring-break- 2018).
+* It's spring break, so the log will be different than normal (or should be different than normal).
+I'm planning an end-of-break report.

 The next end of month musing
 ----------------------------

-* Still staying exactly 310 musings ahead of last year.
-I think the lost musings were more likely in fall.
-I'm tempted to write an extra one or two once in a while to get a bit ahead.
+* It appears that I am still staying exactly 310 musings ahead of last year.
+I think the lost musings were more likely in fall, so it's going to take some time until I'm officially 365 musing ahead.
+I was tempted to write an extra one or two once in a while to get a bit ahead.
+  Then I realized that if I did so, a year from now I would go from being 365 musings ahead to 365-x musings ahead.
+That seems wrong.
+* Got confused when I had a day in which I had no time to muse.
+(Ended up doing two the next day.)
 * Am I writing faster?
 Jerod needed a one-page description of CSC 326.
   I could write something relatively decent in under an hour.
 But I suppose I've always [1] been able to spew reasonably coherent text.